Natural Justice

 • The rule against bias.

-The rule against bias means that the decision-maker should be impartial and without any personal or financial interest in the outcome of the case.
+Natural justice is characterized by lack of biasness during ruling.
+This means that the decision-maker should be impartial and without any personal or financial interest in the outcome of the case.
 This ensures that the decision is based on the merits of the case rather than any personal bias.

 • The right to a fair hearing.